Bimbisara (film)

 Bimbisara is a 2022 Indian Telugu-language fantasy action film written and directed by debutant Mallidi Vassishta and produced by Kosaraju Harikrishna, under N. T. R. Arts.
-It stars Nandamuri Kalyan Ram in a dual role alongside Catherine Tresa, Samyuktha Menon, Vivan Bhatena and Prakash Raj.
+It stars Nandamuri Kalyan Ram in a dual role alongside Catherine Tresa, Samyuktha, Vivan Bhatena and Prakash Raj.
 In the film, King Bimbisara of the Trigarta kingdom from the 5th century BC lands in the modern-day Hyderabad through time travel.

 Principal photography of the film started in 2020 and ended in November 2021, with delays due to COVID-19 pandemic.
 Made on a budget of ₹40 crore, a major part of the film was shot at Ramakrishna Studios in Hyderabad.
 The film is scored by M. M. Keeravani who composed the songs with Chirrantan Bhatt.

 Bimbisara was released on 5 August 2022.